From Geometric Mimicry to Comprehensive Generation: A Context-Informed Multimodal Diffusion Model for Urban Morphology Synthesis: Related Work

 \subsection{Controllable Image Synthesis}

-Text-guided diffusion models have demonstrated a certain capability in generating images that meet user expectations, but they still lack fine-grained control for specific domain tasks.
-Typically, this fine-grained control signal is expressed in image form, such as using segmentation maps to control the layout and shape of the generated image\citep{2211,2212,2213}, or employing sketches as structural information to precisely guide image generation\citep{2214,2215,2216}.
-Additionally, extracting semantic information from input images allows for the generation of personalized images, enabling content control\citep{2217,2218}.
-However, early control methods were often designed for specific tasks, and this task-specific design has limited their broader application in the community.
-The challenge remains how to build a general framework on top of existing pre-trained diffusion models (e.g., Stable Diffusion) that can support large-scale user adoption.
+Text-guided diffusion models have demonstrated certain capabilities in generating images that align with user expectations; however, they still lack fine-grained control capabilities in domain-specific tasks.
+Typically, such fine-grained control signals are expressed in image form, for example, using segmentation maps as control signals to determine the layout and shape of generated images \citep{2-18, 2-19, 2-20}, or utilizing sketches as structural information to precisely control image generation \citep{2-21, 2-22, 2-23}.
+Additionally, content control can be achieved by extracting semantic information from input images to generate images with personalized characteristics \citep{2-24, 2-25}.
+However, early control methods were often designed for specific tasks, and such task-specific designs limited their applicability within broader research communities.
+How to design a universal framework capable of supporting large-scale user adoption based on existing pretrained diffusion models (e.g., Stable Diffusion) became an urgent problem requiring resolution.